 On Ubuntu, you can use a GNOME extension called GSConnect which is based on KDEConnect.

 - Browsing files

 - Control PC through the phone.
 Open source!!

 I would ahead with AirDroid as the best Pushbullet option available on the web right now.
 It does everything the former does, and then some more.
-If you are not a fan of the subscription model, go for Join app which is even more powerful because of Tasker, IFTTT, and Assistant integration.
-If you need something to for KDE users, KDE connect is the best and only option out there.
+If you are not a fan of the subscription model, go for the Join app which is even more powerful because of Tasker, IFTTT, and Assistant integration.
+If you need something for Linux, KDE connect is the best and only option out there.